 Filing for bankruptcy to stop wage garnishment should be the last resort.
 If none of the above options work for you, and you truly cannot afford to have your wages garnished, then it’s time to contact a bankruptcy attorney.
 Filing for bankruptcy is a long and stressful process so it is important to try other options first.
 Bankruptcy will stay on your credit history for at least 10 years, which can have serious effects on your ability to buy or rent a home, get a car loan, and in some case can even affect your job opportunities.
 That being said, sometimes it is the only option to avoid wage garnishment.

-Stopping wage garnishment from happening is possible and there are several options to consider.
+Knowing how to stop wage garnishment can help you keep you head above water and allow you to work matters out with your debtors until you can get you financial legs back under you.
 If you have been threatened with wage garnishment use your resources, like your financial institution or a credit counseling service, to help you develop a plan and move forward.
 You should also take this opportunity to reassess your financial habits and consider starting a budget to help you stay on track going forward.
 It’s never too late to get yourself out of debt and begin to rebuild your credit.